-For 24 month projects, the grant is awarded for mobilities taking place from 1 August 2020 to 31 July 2022.
+For 24-month projects, the grant is awarded for mobilities taking place from 1 June 2020 to 31 May 2022.

-For 36 month projects, the grant is awarded for mobilities taking place between 1 August 2020 and 31 July 2023.
+For 36-month projects, the grant is awarded for mobilities taking place from 1 June 2020 to 31 May 2023.

-Mobilities which take place across two Grant Agreement periods/call years should be reported as two separate mobilities, whilst each mobility must meet the minimum duration.
+Mobilities which take place across two Grant Agreement periods/call years should be reported as two separate mobilities, and each mobility must meet the minimum duration.